project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

 **Fabric credentials:**

 Replace `release_fabric_api_key` in `sunbird.properties` with your fabric API Key.
-Please create an account in [fabric.io](https://get.fabric.io/) and register in the app to get the API key.
+Create an account in [fabric.io](https://get.fabric.io/) and register in the app to get the API key.

 ## Build APK from Git Repository
-Sunbird mobile app can be built from the main source code which lies at [project-sunbird](https://github.com/project-sunbird)/[sunbird-mobile](https://github.com/project-sunbird/sunbird-mobile).
+Sunbird mobile app can be built from the main source code which is available at [project-sunbird](https://github.com/project-sunbird)/[sunbird-mobile](https://github.com/project-sunbird/sunbird-mobile).

-Sample properties file is inside buildConfig folder.
+Sample properties file is located inside buildConfig folder.
 This has to be renamed to sunbird.properties and appropriate values should be provided.

 ### Customising App Configuration